RISCeirb/Risc-v-processor/readme.md

 This repository provides simple implementations of various RISC-V processors and tests them using ModelSim and [Rars](https://github.com/TheThirdOne/rars) _RISC-V Assembler and Runtime Simulator_.

+LAST VERSION :
+- RV32IM

-The available processors have the RV32I Base Instruction Set: (whithout CSR and FENCE INSTRUCTION)
+The available processors have the RV32I Base Instruction Set: (WITHOUT CSR AND FENCE INSTRUCTION)
 - Monocycle
 - Pipeline
 - Pipeline with Branch Predictor